fachryafrz/fachryafrz/public/projects/popcorn-vision/README.md

 # Popcorn Vision – Movie & TV Show Discovery

 Popcorn Vision is the ultimate platform for movie and TV show enthusiasts, offering an extensive database to explore, track and manage your favorite content.
-With seamless authentication, users can log in to save their favorite movies and TV shows, create a personalized watchlist, and even rate titles.
+With seamless authentication, you can log in to save your favorite movies and TV shows, create a personalized watchlist, and even rate titles.

 ## 🔍 How It Works